dpkg-i-foo-deb/libre-asi/README.md

+# This project has been archived

+A new implementation will be developed aiming for a more stable design as well as making sure most parts of the architecture are testable and modular

 # Context
 The addiction severity index.
 Created by Thomas McLellan, Ph.
 D. and colleagues at the University of Pennsylvania in 1980.
 It is an instrument used to realise a multidimensional analysis of a patient, this is done through a semi structured interview where multiple areas are evaluated.
 It is a very useful tool when it comes to addiction treatment planification